-Because occupations involving physical labor dominate the local economy, Hialeah is generally considered to be a blue-collar town.
-35.08% of the Hialeah workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Hialeah, you'll notice that it is more blue-collar than most other communities in America.
+35.08% of Hialeah’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Hialeah is a city of sales and office workers, service providers, and construction workers and builders.
 There are especially a lot of people living in Hialeah who work in office and administrative support (15.75%), sales jobs (10.45%), and maintenance occupations (7.33%).

 One interesting thing about the economy is that relatively large numbers of people worked from their home: 8.62% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The per capita income in Hialeah in 2010 was $14,599, which is low income relative to Florida and the nation.
 This equates to an annual income of $58,396 for a family of four.